SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

     </li>
     <li> Reliability
         <ul type="1">
-            <li>NFR10 :The system should enable maintaining services with 0 downtimes.</li>
+            <li>NFR10:The system should enable maintaining services with 0 downtimes.</li>
             <li>NFR11: The system should be able to scale up and scale down based on the load on the website.</li>
             <li>NFR12: The system should pass all the test cases(for that feature) at any point of development.</li>
             <li>NFR13: The system should be able to perform the same when the simultaneous users are at least < 500.</li>